SSWConsulting/SSW.People.Profiles/Matt-Parker/Matt-Parker.md

 In the realm of front-end web development, Matt loves employing Blazor to rapidly deliver fast and maintainable solutions.
 He is forward-thinking and actively explores new cutting-edge technologies like .NET 8's Blazor Web Apps (combined server and client side rendering), to stay ahead of the curve and incorporate innovative features into his work to create dynamic and responsive user interfaces.

-Matt loves building Web APIs with ASP.NET Core, and integrating with databases using Entity Framework Core, for a maintainable, code first approach to database design.
+Matt loves building Web APIs with ASP.NET Core, and integrating with databases using Entity Framework Core, for a maintainable, code-first approach to database design.

 As an excellent communicator, Matt values diverse perspectives in problem-solving and finding the best solutions.
 Also, keep an eye out for Matt at upcoming Brisbane User Group Presentations!